danpush/t-rex-game-bot/README.md

 I've been able to make it so short by finding a formula to calculate how far away I need to jump before an obstacle.
 I found this by just straight up playing the game and logging the exact speed of the T-rex and the distance away from the obsticle at the time of jumping, putting this into graphing software you could see a clear correlation between the speed of the T-Rex and the distance from the next obsticle (at the time of jumping).
 Distance would always be 25 * speed.
 From there all that was left to do was type it up!

+Update: They updated the game a little some time in 2019, which makes this game fullscreen, and distance is now 20 * speed.

 ![HighScore](https://i.imgur.com/uAlZzuq.png)